reidlabwastaken/gdps-server/readme.md

 a [Geometry Dash](https://store.steampowered.com/app/322170/Geometry_Dash/) server reimplementation in [Rust](https://rust-lang.org), focusing on 1:1 recreations of vanilla GD features

-_this project is on hold until the release of 2.2 (october 2023) due to the possibly huge api changes coming up_
+_this project is in early stages. it is NOT production ready._

+_ONLY 2.2 is supported._

 ## why?